 Elastic knit uppers are a ubiquitous sight today, but it wasn’t always so.
-Before adidas and Nike made their knit uppers the new industry standard, it was hard to find a running shoe that fit narrow feet.
+Before adidas and Nike turned knit uppers into the new industry standard, it was hard to find a running shoe that fit narrow feet.

 In the old days, footwear choices were mostly binary.
 You either had a snug upper fit or a standard sizing that was too baggy for narrow feet.
-Sometimes you found a running shoe that hit your sweet spot of upper fit, but that was only if you struck gold after several days of search.
+Sometimes you found a running shoe that hit the sweet spot of upper fit, but that was only after you struck gold after several days of search.

 Those days are far gone.
 Today, you can enter any running shoe store and walk out with a pair that fits narrow feet.

 Let’s establish what ‘narrow’ means here.

-A ‘D’ sizing (B for women) is also known as the medium width, the default setting for most running shoes.
+A ‘D’ sizing (B for women) is also known as the medium width, the default fit for all running shoes.
 A ‘B’ width is one size narrower than D. It is more common for brands to offer a wide (2E) and extra-wide (4E) than a narrower B size.
 The exceptions are companies like New Balance and Brooks who offer B widths whereas most do not.

-The second category has running shoes that do not fit narrow in their standard D guise, but compensates by offering a B (narrow) sizing.
+The first category has running shoes that are not narrow in their standard ‘D’ fit, but compensates by offering a B (narrow) sizing.

-However, if you’re located in a region where the full range of widths (including a B) isn’t available, we recommend sticking to the first category.
+However, if you’re located in an area where the full range of widths (including a B) isn’t available, we recommend sticking to the second or fourth category.

 Here’s a hack if you happen to have small feet – say, size US 8 or under.
 It isn’t a bad idea to get a boy’s model or even women’s running shoes in neutral colors.
 Buying a boy’s model will get you a narrower fit with 20-30% of price savings over the adult version.